jlacar/jlacar.github.io/kotlin/0to1in5.md

 val testInput = readInput("Day08_test")
 result(testInput).also(::println).also { check(it == 26) }
 ```
-Nothing broken here, move on to the next refactoring.
+Didn't break anything with this, so I moved on to the next refactoring.

 ## Refactoring #2 - rename to clearly express intent